Deadly shooting in Salisbury; no suspect yet

-Officers responded to calls regarding gunshots around midnight Tuesday near 121 Oakwood Ave.
-30-year-old Dwayne Coward was found by officers and emergency personnel suffering from injuries and was pronounced dead on the scene.
+Officers responded to calls regarding gunshots around midnight Tuesday, July 5, near 121 Oakwood Ave.

-There is no mention of a suspect or motive in the shooting.
+Dwayne Coward, 30, was found by emergency personnel suffering from injuries and was pronounced dead at the scene.
+There is no mention of a suspect or motive in this shooting.

 CSI was among the departments on the scene and this remains an active investigation.